tidalcycles/Tidal/doc/install-windows.md

 ### create .emacs

 Next you will need to find or create the `.emacs` file located in your home directory.
 This is the Emacs config file.
-Your exact location may vary depending on how Emacs is installed/run, and which version of Windows you are using.
-On Windows 8, this location is probably: `C:\Users\<username>\AppData\Roaming`.
-If the `.emacs` file is not there, create it.
+Your exact location may vary depending on how Emacs is installed/run.

+1. If you run `runemacs.exe` by double-clicking on it, then your `.emacs` file will probably be located at `C:\Users\<username>\AppData\Roaming\`.
+2. If you put the `runemacs.exe` folder on your path and run it from a command prompt, then your `.emacs` file will probably be located at `c:\users\<username>\`

+Be aware of how you started `runemacs.exe`, and create the `.emacs` in the appropriate folder if it does not exist already.

+Alternately, you can try to have Emacs create the `.emacs` file for you automatically by changing a config setting from one of the Emacs menus and saving your configuration.

 ### Haskell-Mode